 - While cataracts are of concern in astronauts, they are unlikely to develop at a rate to affect astronaut performance during a 30-month mission.

-- Proposals that rely on diagnostic tools or ophthalmic tests that would be difficult to implement in deep space (for example, Magnetic Resonance Imaging).
+- Projects that rely on diagnostic tools or ophthalmic tests that would be difficult to implement in deep space (for example, Magnetic Resonance Imaging).